 In addition to serving more than 26 years as district attorney of San Mateo County, Fox is dedicated to giving back to his profession through his leadership of professional associations.
 He has served as president of the 7,000-member National District Attorneys Association, which represents 30,000 state and local prosecutors responsible for prosecuting more than 95 percent of all criminal cases in the U.S. He has also been active with the California State Bar's Conference of Delegates and the California District Attorneys Association.
 He also encourages the assistant district attorneys in his office to participate.
 "What we learn through this involvement, we pass along to our colleagues and can apply in our own work," he said.
 "Sharing expertise and establishing nationwide networks are especially important in relatively new areas like identity theft and terrorism, where the threats and the consequences go beyond any single jurisdiction."

-joining Sher Leff LLP, Grant was named partner at Taylor & Company and Furth Lehmann & Grant,
+joining Venable LLP, Grant was a partner at Coblentz Patch Duffy & Bass LLP, Sher Leff LLP, Taylor & Company, and Furth Lehmann & Grant,

 contamination by the gasoline additive MTBE.
 Her strategy was to dramatically